hphelion/documentation/cloudos/develop.quickstart-intro.md

 <img src="media/cloudos-try-it-out2.png" />

-The HP Cloud OS API Documentation includes other handy features, as you'll see when we walk through the use cases.
+The HP Helion Cloud OS API Documentation includes other handy features, as you'll see when we walk through the use cases.

 ## API Documentation Ports per Service

-Your HP Cloud OS instance comes installed with the HP Cloud OS API Documentation.
+Your HP Helion Cloud OS instance comes installed with the HP Helion Cloud OS API Documentation.
 Each service reserves a unique port number in the URL.
-Using a Google Chrome or Mozilla Firefox browser, you can open the HP Cloud OS API Documentation as follows.
+Using a Google Chrome or Mozilla Firefox browser, you can open the HP Helion Cloud OS API Documentation as follows.
 Just replace "my_server" with the DNS hostname or IP address of your Cloud Controller node:

 * Eve: http://my_server:21051/?token=&lt;keystone-token-value>